 The following diagram demonstrates how we want our hub leaders thinking about phases of growing other coaches.
 In one sense, this is for your well-being and the development of future coaches.
 All leaders need to replicate themselves, and hub leaders are no different.
-Depending on the speed at which these hubs grow and need to multiply might determine how long our development potential hub the phases of leaders.
+Depending on the speed at which these hubs grow and need to multiply might determine how long our development process is with potential hub leaders.
+Below are the phases of developing other hub leaders.